 You can revoke or change or cancel your Will in the following ways;

-- By destruction of the Will, the destruction must be an intentional one and not destruction by accident.
+- By the destruction of the Will, the destruction must be an intentional one and not destroyed by accident.

 - By making a new Will or codicil.

 Making a will in Cameroon is of great necessity; it can be made when a person has acquired possessions that can survive him, where there are responsibilities and when the maker has the legal capacity to make a will.
 A person can write his/her will, however, it is advised to employ the services of a solicitor in preparing your will to avoid the incidence of legal technicalities.